krish-21/Imager/README.md

 # Imager

-Imager is a cloud-enabled Node.js-powered Web Application to search for Images.
+Imager is a cloud-enabled, Node.js & React.js powered Web Application to search for Images.

 ## Features